Meet The Founder

 Griffith Pugh is a student at Haverford College and the founder and host of The Young Ike Project.

-He has served in leadership roles with the Izaak Walton League of America, helped build Minnesota’s youth-led Green Crew initiative, and has interviewed experts, policymakers, advocates, and builders across environmental and civic life.
-His work has been featured in outlets such as The New York Times, MPR, and Rolling Stone.
+He holds leadership roles with the Izaak Walton League of America, helped build Minnesota’s award-winning youth-led Green Crew initiative, and worked as a Superior National Forest guide in the Boundary Waters Canoe Area Wilderness.
+Through The Young Ike Project, he has interviewed experts, policymakers, advocates, and builders from across the environmental and civic landscape.
+His work has been featured in outlets including The New York Times, MPR, and Rolling Stone.

-In his free time, he enjoys listening to the Grateful Dead, reading history, spending time outdoors, playing guitar, and hopelessly cheering for Minnesota sports.
+In his free time, he enjoys listening to the Grateful Dead, playing guitar, reading history, taking long road trips, spending time outdoors—preferably under a clear night sky—and hopelessly cheering for Minnesota sports.

 Get in Touch